Everest Base Camp

 Accommodations and meals

-The best periods to undertake the Everest Base Camp trek are during the Spring, from March to May, and during Autumn, from late September to November.
+The best periods to undertake the Everest Base Camp trek are during the Spring, from March to May, and during the Autumn, from late September to November.
 During these two seasons, one can expect stable weather with a clear sky and ideal conditions for trekking.

 Every season is good to trek to the Base Camp.
-But most trekkers trek during the time of Spring and Autumn as the temperature is moderate providing beautiful scenery of the Himalayas.
+But most trekkers trek during the time of Spring and Autumn, as the temperature is moderate, providing beautiful scenery of the Himalayas.
 During late December and January temperature drops to zero at night.
 The trail to the base camp will be less crowded as people don’t usually trek during this time.

 Permits and Documents Required